MicrosoftDocs/azure-dev-docs/articles/javascript/core/test-azure-sdk-integrated-code.md

 * [GitHub action starer workflows](https://github.com/actions/starter-workflows)
 * [Use cloud-hosted browsers for locally deployed apps](/azure/playwright-testing/how-to-test-local-applications)

-## Testing with and without the Azure Cloud
+## Testing with and without the Azure cloud

 **Local Testing without Azure** involves simulating Azure services.
 This approach allows developers to test changes quickly without incurring costs or network latency associated with real Azure services.
 On the other hand, **Cloud-Based Testing with Azure** takes advantage of actual Azure resources to validate the application's integration, security, and performance in a real cloud environment.
 This method is crucial for final validation in a production-like setting, ensuring that the application behaves as expected with live Azure services.